-Applications can be made either for trademarks that are already in use or for trademarks that are not yet in use.
-There is no need to submit any proof of use/intent of use of a trademark even upon renewal.
+Applications for Use or Non-Use: In Armenia, trademark applications can be filed for marks that are already in use or for those that are not yet in use.
+Applicants are not required to submit proof of use or intent to use the trademark, even during the renewal process.

-It is possible to “claim priority" when filing a trademark application.
-This means that if an applicant files a trademark application in a country outside Armenia that is party to the Paris Convention or the World Trade Organization, priority can be claimed in a corresponding Armenian application, provided the Armenian application is filed within six months of the foreign application.
-This means that the Armenian application will be considered to have been filed on the same date as the foreign application cited.
-Claiming priority can help increase the possibility of an application achieving registration despite another similar application because the priority will afford the applicant earlier rights.
-Mere use in a foreign country does not give rise to priority.
-In addition, an applicant may claim priority if services or goods bearing the trademark have been displayed at an internationally recognized trade show or trade fair within the last six months.
+Priority Claims: Applicants can "claim priority" when filing a trademark application in Armenia.
+This means that if an applicant has filed a trademark application in a foreign country that is a party to the Paris Convention or the World Trade Organization, they can claim priority when filing a corresponding Armenian application.
+The Armenian application will then be considered as if it had been filed on the same date as the foreign application, providing the applicant with earlier rights.
+Mere use in a foreign country does not grant priority.
+Additionally, priority can be claimed if the trademarked goods or services were displayed at an internationally recognized trade show or fair within the last six months.

-The copyright in these pages and all other intellectual property and proprietary rights therein belongs to Vardanyan & Partners and all rights are reserved.
+Please note that all intellectual property and proprietary rights for this content belong to Vardanyan & Partners, and all rights are reserved.

 Armenia is a captivating nation with a rich history and a promising future.
 Our firm is wholeheartedly committed to supporting individuals and businesses that recognize Armenia's potential and are eager to contribute to its ongoing success.